alexey-nobody/pass-flutter/README.md

 Please feel free to fork, improve, make pull requests or fill issues.
 I'll be glad to fix bugs you encountered or improve the extension.

+## Changelog

+Refer to the [Changelog](https://github.com/alexeynobody/pass-flutter/blob/master/CHANGELOG.md) to get all release notes.